There are certain rules for which you are held accountable for on Google Plus.

 The message is simple.
 Be engaging.

 These are the rules for which I would like to spell out for you.
 Gone are the days of “post and run”.
 People are expecting more from you, and, if you want to succeed, you need to heed to the rules.

 The Engagement Factor

 However, I do care about engagement.
-Engagement means direction when you do it in the right way, and you'll spend a lot less time looking at your stats and more time looking at Paypal.
+Engagement means direction when you do it in the right way.

 Getting readers to engage with you

 Of course the writing of your article is one of the important steps that you have to take.

 It’s got to be thought out and well written so that when people do show up, it has to mean something to them.

 The other avenue to that is getting people talking about your article on Google Plus.
 Getting them to engage with your posts is a bit harder to do.
 If you’re just starting out in the platform you’re going to have a hard time getting engagement simply because you don’t have a following.

 However, having a large following doesn’t guarantee the engagement either.
 I see people with tens of thousands of followers that get few engagements altogether, so the social count has no meaning.